 If you plan to purchase property during your visit in Ecuador, you should check with your bank to determine whether any arrangements need to be made in advance for making international wire transfers from abroad.

 Don’t bother with traveler’s checks—it is extremely difficult to find banks that will cash them.

 4.4 What credit cards are accepted?

-Higher-end hotels, restaurants and stores will usually accept credit cards with Visa and Mastercard logos; however, they will usually charge an additional fee.
+Higher-end hotels, restaurants and stores will usually accept credit cards with Visa and Mastercard logos.
 Diner's Club is also widely used.